sankarsh98/Twitter-Bot/README.md

 # Twitter Selenium Bot

-This bot logs in to your twitter account with your credentials and tweets for you. :smileyf:
+This bot logs in to your twitter account with your credentials and tweets for you. :smiley: